thaliaarchi/bfrs/bfrs2/README.md

 An optimizing Brainfuck compiler.
-Its IR is a Control Data Flow Graph with owned and structured CFG nodes which are mutated in place, and floating data nodes for pure operations which are managed immutably in an arena.
+Its IR is a Control Data Flow Graph with owned and structured CFG nodes which are mutated in place, and floating data nodes for pure operations which are managed immutably in an e-graph.
 It recognizes add-assign loops and converts them to closed form multiplies, peels quasi-invariant[^peel-paper] statements recursively, and propagates constants to copies using them.